M64GitHub/zigreSID/README.md

 These examples use a `SID register dump`, a file containing the raw register changes of a `.sid` tune.
 You can create your own SID dumps from `.sid` files using the included `sid-dump.zig` utility (see below).

+> **📝 Note:** SID dumps are powerful because they eliminate CPU processing overhead compared to full SID execution.
+> They can be treated like **audio samples**, allowing you to extract, rearrange, and reuse specific parts of SID tunes
+> or isolate particular sounds for creative remixing!

 ### 🔊 Example: Real-Time Playback (SDL)
 If you’re working with SDL, the `SdlDumpPlayer` struct provides a convenient way to handle playback.
 It fully manages SDL initialization, audio callbacks, and buffer generation internally, making playback effortless.
 Since it runs in the background, playback is non-blocking.
 More detailed examples can be found in the sections below.